Wildhoney/Switzerland/README.md

 cheeseboard.setAttribute('list', `${cheeses},Stilton`);
 ```

-Nevertheless we may decide that our cheeseboard should be able to manage its own list of cheeses internally, and supply a form for allowing the addition of further cheeses. `Switzerland` doesn't support React-esque `state/setState` out-of-the-box because it's unnecessary, as a component can re-render by passing in subsequent `props`.
+Nevertheless we may decide that our cheeseboard should be able to manage its own list of cheeses internally, and supply a form for allowing the addition of further cheeses. `Switzerland` supports React-esque `state/setState` out-of-the-box.

 ```javascript
 import { create, h } from 'switzerland';